MonkeyDLuffy14/Inventory_Management_System/README.md

-# Inventory_Management_System in Python using tkinter module and customtkinter library
+# Inventory_Management_System in Python using tkinter and customtkinter library